Mifiel/api-doc/source/includes/_documents.md

 )
 ```

-Create a document to be signed by passing either a PDF file or the Hash of the file.
+Create a document to be signed by passing a PDF file.

 If you are using our [embedded signing widget](#widget), we suggest that you pass a __File__ so that it can be displayed to the end user (signer) within the signing flow on your webpage.
 Also when using the widget you must pass the __email of the signer__ (name is optional) so that we can send them a copy of the signed document when the signing process is complete.